-Outdoors in Rutland – the area is blessed with many outdoor areas to visit (not just Rutland Water!) where social distancing is still needed to be adhered to;
+Outdoors in Rutland – the area is blessed with many outdoor areas to visit (not just Rutland Water!);

-- Fineshade Wood is open, but facilities are limited, and the activity trails are not running
+- Fineshade Wood is open, but facilities are limited

 - Country walks – take a look at our walking page for some suggestions on Rutland walking routes

 - [Grimsthorpe Castle grounds remain closed – Aqua Park is postponed until 2021 – Tolethorpe Hall theatre is postponed until 2021]

 Playing golf in Rutland – golf courses can reopen, but players from a higher tier area should not travel to play.

 Previously the government have listed ‘safe sport’, where you can adhere to social distancing, which includes golf, cycling, tennis, fishing, canoeing, surfing and sailing (where facilities are open).
 Plan Now, Travel Later.

 Many of our fantastic local shops have adjusted to government guidelines opened their doors.
 A new website www.rutlandwelcomesyou.co.uk has been set up by Rutland County Council, Oakham Town Council and Uppingham Town Council to help you plan your trip.

 Reconnect with family & friends with a weekend break in Rutland after lockdown